Galadon123/AWS-EKS-Labs/EKS Labs/Lab 03/README.md

 Wait till the status of the node group is `Active`.

-## Step 3: pdate kubeconfig to Connect to Your Cluster
+## Step 3: Update kubeconfig to connect to your cluster

 Open terminal on your local machine and do the following: